frozenarc/fp-recursion/README.md

 ```
 oprFunc(
     ele, // Element of source array
-    target, // To be used to compute new value and return from the function.
-The returned value will get here in next iteration
+    target, // To be used to compute new value and return it from the function.
+The returned value will be get here in next iteration
     idx // Currennt index
 )
 ```